FAQ's by Travellers

 Yes, you may bring prescribed medicine in your accompanied luggage and you can also import your medicine by post.
 Along with the medicine you should have the prescription from your doctor outlining what the medication is, the medical condition it is for, and the quantity you are expected to require for the duration of your stay and you should keep all the medication in its original packaging.

-Clearance from the government pharmacist is needed prior to delivery.
+Clearance from the government pharmacist, Ministry of Health and Wellness, is needed prior to delivery.

 Mauritius Revenue Authority, Customs is unable to provide information about the Customs requirements that apply in other countries.
 To source this information, contact the appropriate consulate or embassy representative.